-Ecological approach could help cystic fibrosis sufferers, researchers findDecember 20th, 2012 in Diseases, Conditions, Syndromes /
+Ecological approach could help cystic fibrosis sufferers, researchers findDecember 20th, 2012 by Tom Marshall in Diseases, Conditions, Syndromes /

 Scientists more used to studying the communities of bacteria that live in natural environments like rivers and soils are helping transform doctors' understanding of a life-threatening illness, and could ultimately shed light on many other health problems too.

 Bringing the methods of microbial ecology to bear on lung infections in people with cystic fibrosis (CF) may yield insights that will radically improve their lives and help them survive longer.
 The idea is that we need to look at the bacteria infesting patients' lungs not as a single homogenous invading force but as a whole ecosystem of different species, interacting with each other and inhabiting diverse niches.

 'Our starting point is to look at the lungs of CF patients as a functioning ecological community,' says Dr Christopher van der Gast, a microbial ecologist at NERC's Centre for Ecology & Hydrology (CEH) who's working with medical researchers on the topic.
 'We have found that a CF lung is a more diverse and complex ecosystem than previously realised, containing hundreds of unique bacterial species.'
 He gave a short talk about progress so far at the British Ecological Society's annual meeting in Birmingham on Tuesday.

 This interdisciplinary collaboration between researchers from very different fields is already leading to exciting new findings.
 For example, it turns out that as a patient's lung function declines, the diversity of the microbial community in their lungs also drops.
 It's possible that the latter is causing the former, according to van der Gast.
 Ultimately this could point to ways to help patients by being able to predict worsening of disease by using the bacterial communities as marker for the state of the disease.